ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 Components from the MainControls) a simple "framework" to use a Demo-Page in the examples would be helpful.

-### Improving FileInput and Dropzones (advanced, variable)
-General Dropzone functionality:
-ILIAS 6 introduced a new library for drag & drop together with FileInput.
-This library was not used for all D&D users.
-This MUST be done and standardized with ILIAS 7.

-With ILIAS 7, FileInput (or specific variants thereof) should have at least the following functions and properties:
-- Upload several files at once
-- Displaying existing files
-- Restriction to file extensions
-- Restriction to MimeTypes
-- use `Data\DataSize` for file size info

-With ILIAS 7 or later versions, FileInput (or specific variants thereof) can have the following functions and properties:
-- Preview of uploaded images
-- Crop functionality for images

 ### Examples on Main Page (beginner, ~4h)

 We want to have examples on the main pages of some components family of the